jonashackt/spring-boot-rest-clientcertificates-docker-compose/README.md

 docker-compose-rule needs a special Maven repository to be added, because it is only served on Bintray.

-# TlDR: How to create multiple keys & certificates for multiple servers - and add these into one truststore / keystore
+# TlDR: How to create multiple keys & certificates for multiple servers - and add these into appropriate truststores / keystores

 ## server-alice keys and client certificate, truststore & keystore (see /server-alice/src/main/resources)